JeremyBYU/realsense-tracking/README.md

 - ECAL for marshalling and communication
 - Protobuf - Serialization format (Thinking of changing to Flatbuffers eventually)
 - RealSense SDK
-- Open3D - New Point cloud Processing Library from Intel
+- Open3D - new point cloud and mesh processing library from Intel
 - GFLAGS and GLOG for command line parsing and logging

 ## Setup ECAL